 Millions of Americans suffer from allergies, which can range from mild discomfort to severe illness.
-We are proud to offer comprehensive allergy testing and treatment, including sublingual immunotherapy.
+We are proud to offer comprehensive allergy testing and allergy treatment, including sublingual immunotherapy.

 The Alliance ENT Allergy Institute is dedicated to the best and most advanced methods of diagnosis and treatment of allergies.
 We’re a unique center – based in Wauwatosa, Wisconsin – where nationally recognized asthma and allergy doctors, careful diagnoses, cutting-edge treatments, ongoing research, and education of patients are the primary objectives.
 Our allergists and healthcare providers devote themselves to teaching pediatric and adult patients about their diseases, the underlying causes of their symptoms, the application of the latest treatments and research, and the potential benefits and dangers of these treatments.